Igram-doo/Kiribi-IO/README.md

 Provides classes and interfaces to read and write objects using the Kiribi IO Framework.

 ### Features
-To do
+* Highly compact serialization.
+* VarInt support.
+* Byte array utilities.

 ### Overview
 Provides classes and interfaces to read and write objects using the Kiribi IO Framework.

 ##### Encodable Objects
-To do
+Defines the contract to be encodable.
+Encodable objects must implement the Encodable interface and provide a constructor which takes a VarInput as a single argument.
+Note that no class meta-data is serialized.
+It is up to the developer to know which classes are being decoded.

 ##### VarInput
 Interface for reading Encodable objects.
+VarInts and serveral other data types are also supported.

 ##### VarOutput
 Interface for writing Encodable objects.
+VarInts and serveral other data types are also supported.

+##### ByteUtils
+Various static utility methods for byte arrays.

 ### Code Example